 I found an official video.
 Even though the second video is in Japanese, you can still see how beautiful this onsen is.

-Nearest Station: Nakanojo Station (=中之条駅)930円、子供460円 *However, from this station you need to catch a bus and get off at the last stop. ¥930 ($) for adults and ¥460 ($) for kids, for one way.
+Nakanojo Station (=中之条駅)930円、子供460円 *However, from this station you need to catch a bus and get off at the last stop. ¥930 ($) for adults and ¥460 ($) for kids, for one way.
 For further information, please check on the web above.
+Booking a bus: in English / in Old Chinese / in Simplified Chinese / in Korean

 Price for just the regular onsen: ¥1,200 ($) for adults. ¥800 ($) for between 8-13-year-olds.
 Free for under 2 years-olds.